• Skip to primary navigation

 Dip Watchpoint!

-Although the dip is quick to make, a little bit of pre-thought is needed for the recipe.
+The dip is quick to make but a little bit of planning is needed for the recipe.

 The frozen vegetables need to be steamed so time must be allotted to cook the beans.
 The dip is served cold.
 So once the recipe is complete time needs to be allowed for the dip to chill completely before serving.